Brad Stevens: Final Four

-The second half was played very closely, with neither team taking a substantial lead.
+The second half was played closely, with neither team taking a substantial lead.
 With 3:16 to play, Duke took a 60–55 lead on two made free throws by Nolan Smith.
 Butler cut the lead to one point in the final minute and, after a missed Kyle Singler jump shot with 36 seconds remaining, got a chance to retake the lead.
 Butler was unable to initiate their offense, and Stevens called a timeout to set up a play.
 A failed inbounds attempt and a timeout later, Hayward missed a baseline fade-away jumper and Brian Zoubek came down with the rebound for Duke.
 He was quickly fouled with less than four seconds remaining.
 Hayward narrowly missed a desperation half-court shot as time expired, making the final margin 61–59.

 The loss snapped Butler's 25-game winning streak, the longest in school history.
 Butler became the smallest school to play for a National Championship since Jacksonville in 1970.
 Stevens became the second-youngest head coach to coach in the NCAA National Championship Game, behind Branch McCracken who led the Indiana Hoosiers to the 1940 national championship at age 31.
 Stevens was named as both a Hugh Durham and Jim Phelan Award finalist for the third consecutive year, losing to Mike Young and Jamie Dixon, respectively.
 He was also a finalist for the Skip Prosser Man of the Year Award, which was won by Bob Marlin.

 Butler finished the year ranked #2 in the Coaches' Poll, the highest ranking in school history.
 The school was ranked for 19 consecutive weeks, tying the school record.